William Lyon Mackenzie: Religious views

 Elizabeth Mackenzie gave her son a Presbyterian seceder education.
 William rebelled against the religion in his youth, but he returned to it upon his arrival to Canada and remained faithful for the rest of his life.
 He was less reliant on faith after reading texts from the Age of Enlightenment and his religious practice was not an important part of his values.
-Mackenzie supported the Social Gospel, believed clergy should advocate for equality among citizens and opposed clergy who tried to maintain the status quo in the United States and Canada.
+Mackenzie believed clergy should advocate for equality among citizens and opposed clergy who tried to maintain the status quo in the United States and Canada.
 In the 1830 election, he campaigned for equal rights for religious denominations.
 He was against attacking Catholics or Protestants for their religious beliefs and believed all Christian denominations persecuted other faiths at different points in their history.
 He criticized the Papacy in the Message in 1859.

 Mackenzie initially praised clergy reserves and their role in creating a colonial upper class, although he believed all Christian denominations should benefit from them.
 Mackenzie changed his position between 1824 and 1830 and opposed government funding to churches.
 He criticized a government grant given to British Wesleyans to proselytize to indigenous communities in Upper Canada, causing Egerton Ryerson and Methodists to withdraw their support for the Reform movement in 1833.
 In his State of Upper Canada constitution, Mackenzie proposed religious equality and a separation of the government and religious institutions.
 His state would transfer ownership of clergy reserves to the legislature and distribute funds from their sale to municipalities.
 He wanted to abolish a religious test for employment and services and opposed creating an established church within Upper Canada.